peterhajas/Howl/Readme.md

 Legal
 -----

-Howl is Copyright 2011 Peter Hajas.
+All of Howl is Copyright 2011 Peter Hajas.
 It's BSD licensed.
 The full text of the license can be found in Howl.py.

 The work in Howl does not imply endorsement by past, current or future